d-w-arnold/dwa-website-react/README.md

 Please go to `/api/contact/config.php` and change adminName to your name, and adminEmail to your email - this is the email address emails will be sent to.

 When the contact form is submitted, emails will be sent using <a href="https://github.com/SparkPost/php-sparkpost" target="_blank">Sparkpost's client library for PHP</a>.
+You will need to provide your own Sparkpost API key secret to send emails (see `/api/contact/index.php`, line 4).